tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 > Note : When you run on GPU, please specify ```--num_gpus``` option.<br>
 > ```python3 train_single.py --num_gpus 1```

+When this custom Gym environment is initialized in this script, headless Minecraft instance will automatically start.
+(See ```Malmo_Maze_Sample/custom_malmo_env/env/maze_env.py```.)

-> Note : For the first time to run, it will take a long time, because Malmo will build (compile) modded Minecraft.
+> Note : For the first time to run, it will take a long time, because Malmo will build (compile) the modded Minecraft.

-The output (statistics in each training iterations) will be shown in the console, and the results will be logged in ```./logs``` folder.
+The output (statistics in each training iterations) will be shown in the console, and the results (checkpoint files with trained parameters) will be logged in ```./logs``` folder.

 ## Run Training on Manually Configured Cluster (Multiple Machines)